Geeta Guru-Murthy

 Geeta Guru-Murthy is a British television journalist.
-Since 2013 she has presented mainly morning bulletins, including BBC News at Nine, and bulletins on BBC World News, BBC Two, BBC News Channel and BBC World News.
+Since 2013, she has presented mainly morning bulletins, including BBC News at Nine, and bulletins on BBC World News, BBC Two, BBC News Channel and BBC World News.

 Early life

 Guru-Murthy was born in Liverpool, and grew up in West Bradford, Lancashire close to where her father worked as a radiologist in the local hospitals at Burnley and Blackburn.
 She was involved with orchestras, theatres and choirs before going on to study biochemistry, and later changing careers.

 Career

 Guru-Murthy was a reporter for the BBC's regional news programme, BBC Look North (Yorkshire and North Midlands), before moving to 5 News.
-In January 1998 Guru-Murthy covered the breaking of the Clinton–Lewinsky scandal from Champaign, Illinois for 5 News.
+In January 1998, Guru-Murthy covered the breaking of the Clinton–Lewinsky scandal from Champaign, Illinois for 5 News.
 By 2002, Guru-Murthy was hosting Asia Today, with regular work for BBC World, BBC News 24, and BBC Breakfast, and by 2005 presenting the news on BBC Radio 4.
 In 2002, Guru-Murthy appeared in the television series Waking the Dead.

-In 2017 Guru-Murthy was one of several female BBC employees campaigning against the gender pay gap.
+In 2017, Guru-Murthy was one of several female BBC employees campaigning against the gender pay gap.

-On February 2 2023, it was confirmed that Guru-Murthy – alongside many other presenters of the domestic BBC News Channel – would lose their presenting roles as part of the BBC's relaunched news channel.
+On 2 February 2023 it was confirmed that Guru-Murthy, along with many other presenters of the domestic BBC News Channel, would lose their presenting roles as part of the BBC's relaunched news channel.
+In January 2024, it was announced she would rejoin the channel as a chief presenter.

+In May 2024, she was accused of violating BBC impartiality rules by characterising Nigel Farage's remarks as "customary inflammatory language".
+She subsequently issued an apology for failing to meet BBC standards for impartiality.